rupasrees/beerservice/README.md

 - mvn clean install
 - mvn spring-boot:run

-The Open APi documentation is available at http://localhost:8080/swagger-ui/index.html
+Once you deploy the application ,the Open APi documentation is available at http://localhost:8080/swagger-ui/index.html